Asana

 This means the app owner hasn’t connected their Asana account yet:

-- Go to your app's Build settings
+- Go to your app’s Brain settings

-- Click Connect and authorize access
+- Click the Connect tab

 Can’t see certain projects or tasks